 People with a basal cell or squamous cell carcinoma may experience the following symptoms.
 Sometimes, people with non-melanoma skin cancer do not show any of these symptoms or signs.
 Or, these symptoms may be caused by a medical condition that is not cancer.
 The skin features that people with basal cell or squamous cell carcinoma frequently develop are listed below.
-If you are concerned about a symptom or skin feature, please talk with your doctor.

 Changes in the skin are the main warning sign for skin cancer.
 Each type of skin cancer can appear differently, so it is important to talk with your doctor when you notice a change in your skin.